idabj/MADCHASE/README.md

 # MaDChaSE
 This repository contain software for perfoming channel estimation using three nRF52833 Development kits (DK) and a PC.
-The firmware for the DKs are in `iq_samples\`and the software performing and analysing the measurements are in `runner\`.
+The firmware for the DKs are in `iq_sampler\`and the software performing and analysing the measurements are in `runner\`.

 ## Runner
 Python script that starts the measurement procedure and stores the result in timestamped folders.
 Each measurement are processed the same way.